All blogs

 For a deeper understanding of the factors contributing to Colorado's highly polarized legislature, explore our detailed analysis here.

 These same dynamics — where very few voters are electing most representatives — also played out across the Colorado Senate and the state’s congressional delegation.
-Six of Colorado’s eight U.S. House seats (75%) are uncompetitive in the general election, so Tuesday’s primary was the election of consequence.
+Seven of Colorado’s eight U.S. House seats (88%) are uncompetitive in the general election, so Tuesday’s primary was the election of consequence.
 Rep. Lauren Boebert, for example, won her seat in a race where about 21% of voters in her district participated.

 For more on Colorado’s “Primary Problem," check out Unite America Institute’s full analysis.